konggu128/Transcriptome-/README.md

 AT1G01040   4.1881473    -0.86833117 0.7735613 -1.12251113   0.26164518   0.7854604
 AT1G01050  12.9203449     0.94929113 0.4899696  1.93744912   0.05269047   0.3171373
 ```
-these two results can be compared.
+These two results can be compared.
 Higher pvalue in result1 would be "filtered out", therefore, padj would be NA;

 * By default, the results() function display comparison of the last level of the last variable over the first level of this variable.
 We can extract results of comparisons between other levels: